htran010589/nonmonotonic-rule-mining/README.md

 Tool Description
 ------------

 This system is used to mine nonmonotonic rules from a knowledge graph and a list of positive Horn rules.
-For example, based on given facts and a positive rule livesIn(X, Z) <- isMarriedTo(X, Y) ^ livesIn(Y, Z), the tool may find out that the rule is not true if X is a researcher.
-As a result, livesIn(X, Z) <- isMarriedTo(X, Y) ^ livesIn(Y, Z) ^ not Researcher(X) can be mined in the final result.
+For example, based on given facts and a positive rule livesIn(X, Z) :- isMarriedTo(X, Y), livesIn(Y, Z); the tool may find out that the rule is not true if X is a researcher.
+As a result, livesIn(X, Z) :- isMarriedTo(X, Y), livesIn(Y, Z), not Researcher(X) can be mined in the final result.

 ### Knowledge Graph File